ErnestaMajute/MS3/README.md

 ### Content
 Background and recipe images were found in [www.pexels.com](https://www.pexels.com/) Big thanks Karolina Grabowska, her pictures were used for backgrounds.

+Python functions which were taken from miniProject: TaskManager by CodeInstitute marked in app.py file

+## Acknowledgments
+I would like to thank my family for helping me to test this website.
+Also big thanks to my mentor Reuben Ferrante who helped me a lot during this project.